-- (a) waterways and high ecological significance wetlands are protected and enhanced to maintain ecosystem services and hydrological processes and provide aquatic habitat for flora and fauna; and - (b) the environmental values of regulated vegetation, wildlife habitat, protected areas and legally secured offset areas are protected and managed. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) the biodiversity values, ecosystem services and climate change resilience of areas of environmental significance are protected, managed, enhanced and rehabilitated; - (b) the biodiversity values of protected areas and legally secured offset areas are protected from development unless overriding community need is demonstrated; - (c) development is located, designed and managed to minimise the edge effects of development on areas of regulated vegetation and wildlife habitat; - (d) areas of regulated vegetation and wildlife habitat are managed to minimise biodiversity losses: - development maintains, protects and enhances a regional network of vegetated corridors that assist in wildlife movement and contribute to the maintenance of habitat and biological diversity; - (f) development is appropriately setback from waterways and high ecological significance wetlands to minimise direct and indirect impacts on water quality and biodiversity; and - (g) riparian vegetation and vegetation associated with high ecological significance wetlands is protected and enhanced to improve water quality and natural ecosystem function.
+- (a) waterways and high ecological significance wetlands are protected and enhanced to maintain ecosystem services and hydrological processes and provide aquatic habitat for flora and fauna; and - (b) the environmental values of regulated vegetation, wildlife habitat, protected areas and legally secured offset areas are protected and managed. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) the biodiversity values, ecosystem services and climate change resilience of areas of environmental significance are protected, managed, enhanced and rehabilitated; - (b) the biodiversity values of protected areas and legally secured offset areas are protected from development unless overriding community need is demonstrated; - (c) development is located, designed and managed to minimise the edge effects of development on areas of regulated vegetation and wildlife habitat; - (d) areas of regulated vegetation and wildlife habitat are managed to minimise biodiversity losses; - development maintains, protects and enhances a regional network of vegetated corridors that assist in wildlife movement and contribute to the maintenance of habitat and biological diversity; - (f) development is appropriately setback from waterways and high ecological significance wetlands to minimise direct and indirect impacts on water quality and biodiversity; and - (g) riparian vegetation and vegetation associated with high ecological significance wetlands is protected and enhanced to improve water quality and natural ecosystem function.

-Table 8.2.4.3A - Environmental significance overlay code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For accepted development sub pject to requirements and ass sessable developme ent Reg ulated vegetation · . · PO1 Veg map vege Env Sigi etation clearing in areas oped as 'Regulated etation' identified on the rironmental nificance Overlay Maps 1-004a-o) is avoided AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o).
-No regulated vegetation will be cleared.
-The realigned section of boundary does not traverse any additional regulated vegetation. accor ssment Report is prepared in dance with Planning Scheme 2 - Ecological Assessment PO2 Deve to an vege Envi Ove prote signi AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o).
-No development is proposed within an area of mapped regulated vegetation.
+Table 8.2.4.3A - Environmental significance overlay code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For For accepted development subject to requirements and assessable development Reg ulated vegetation PO1 Veg map vege Env Sigi etation clearing in areas oped as 'Regulated etation' identified on the rironmental nificance Overlay Maps 1-004a-o) is avoided AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o).
+The development does not involve the clearing of regulated vegetation. accor ssment Report is prepared in dance with Planning Scheme y 2 - Ecological Assessment PO2 Deve to ar vege Envi Ove prote signi AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o). • There is no development proposed within 20 metres of regulated vegetation.